lumanexx/lumanexx/README.md

 - 👋 Hi, I’m @lumanexx
-- 👀 I’m interested in frontend
+- 👀 I’m interested in
-- 🌱 I’m currently learning software engineering
+- 🌱 I’m currently learning Python, Javascript, C programming Language and MYSQL
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with software and devops enginners.
 - 📫 How to reach me techlumanex@gmail.com

 <!---